Zbeyer/school/README.md

 ----

-I believe in an understandable God of rules and concequences, therefore I belive in a understandable universe of rules and consequence.
+I believe in an understandable God of rules and consequences; therefore, I believe in an understandable universe of rules and consequences.